By Tony Fiorello, Buffalo Sports Page

 We at Buffalo Sports Page won’t go over the circumstances that led to Kreuger’s ouster – that’s been talked about ad nauseam both on this site by our colleague Budd Bailey and by other outlets.
 Instead, we’ll look to the future.

-There are numerous bench bosses who are prospective candidates to take over the Sabres, and the first thing that general manager Kevyn Adams should look for is someone who can stabilize the position after years of revolving coaches.
+There are numerous bench bosses who are prospective candidates to take over the Sabres (including interim skipper Don Granato) and the first thing that general manager Kevyn Adams should look for in them is someone who can stabilize the position after years of revolving coaches.
 Someone who not only can connect with and develop players, but is willing to be flexible with his system, who can push buttons when necessary, can create chemistry on lines and defense pairs and is able to play the matchup game well against opposing coaches.
 Having prior success doesn’t hurt either.

 Hiring said coach is easier said than done, of course, given Buffalo’s current predicament.
 But that’s up to Adams and Terry and Kim Pegula to figure out.
 Here are the top coaches rumored to be in the mix who match those qualifications, ranked from the least likely to be looked at by the Sabres to the most: